 If a replacement option is selected, removal of the existing structure will be more difficult than an ordinary bridge.
 The demolition of the structure will need to happen in reverse sequence to the method of construction with the surfacing removed to allow extraction of the fill working out from the center of each span to maintain balanced loading on the arches.
 Arch fill material should be removed from the site and not deposited in the river.
 Removal of the spandrel walls, counterforts and tie beams could be done with conventional methods but explosive charges should be considered to allow the arch concrete to collapse onto a prepared rock blanket or temporary causeway in the channel.
 If the nearby cave system or other formations in the area preclude the use of explosive charges, temporary supports and bracing will be needed to safely remove the arch concrete.
-Foundation elements away from the stream could be removed to the standard limit of two feet below the groundline.
-Consideration should be given to additional removal of the foundations in the channel to avoid future scour events that would expose the foundation remnants and pose a possible hazard to river traffic.
+Foundation elements away from the stream could be given to additional removal of the foundations in the channel to avoid future scour events that would expose the foundation remnants and pose a possible hazard to river traffic.
 These challenges to the removal of the bridge were considered in the cost estimates presented in this report.